 No such file or directory means the file has not been created at that path yet or the override points to the wrong file.

-The LOCATION column shows the config file only for values that came from that file.
-If TYPE is env or None, the current shell is overriding the value or no value is set.
+The LOCATION column shows the config file for values that came from that file.
+If TYPE shows env or None, the current shell is overriding that value or no value is set.

 --profile changes which profile section the AWS CLI reads, but it does not change the shared config file path unless AWS_CONFIG_FILE is also set.